 You, the heir to a thousand years of violent and terrible history, must grit your teeth and play nice with a game show host, WWE Hall of Fame inductee and returning guest on The Howard Stern Show.
 You pretend to like him, because he has the power to kill you and every single one of our citizens, if he wants to.
 Angela Merkel will do it, Erna Solberg will do it, Lars Løkke Rasmussen will do it; every president and princeling will travel across the world to pay homage to the child on his throne.
 So when Theresa May jostles to the front of the line, her puckered mouth glistening as she leans in to kiss the ring, it's embarrassing, but not really surprising.

 And with good reason.
-As a report from the right-wing Cato Institute showed, if the ban had been instituted in 1975 it would have prevented precisely zero American deaths.
-The title of the executive order describes it as a measure "Protecting the Nation from Foreign Terrorist Entry into the United States", but it's not about protecting anyone.
-It's about appearing to protect, giving a warm hug to all those reactionary dullards who complain endlessly about special snowflakes in the universities, with their trigger warnings and their safe spaces, bawling at a reality they're too sensitive to deal with – and then turn around to cry out for a strong leader to keep them safe from all the vaguely defined terrors of a big scary world.
-It's about setting up a hierarchy: there are those who will be protected, and a plastic, expanding category of those who must be subjected to arbitrary violence to ensure that safety.
+As a report from the right-wing Cato Institute showed, if the ban had been instituted in 1975, it would have prevented precisely zero American deaths.
+The title of the executive order describes it as a measure "Protecting the Nation from Foreign Terrorist Entry into the United States," but it's not about protecting anyone.
+It's about appearing to protect, giving a warm hug to all those reactionary dullards who complain endlessly about special snowflakes in the colleges, with their trigger warnings and their safe spaces, bawling at a reality they're too sensitive to deal with—and then turn around to cry out for a strong leader to keep them safe from all the vaguely defined terrors of a big scary world.
+It's about setting up a hierarchy: There are those who will be protected, and a plastic, expanding category of those who must be subjected to arbitrary violence to ensure that safety.
 But more than that, it's a kind of foundational transgression.
 This is what's normal now, it says.
 Don't be shocked by what comes next.

 Trump didn't climb down from his travel ban through British prodding.
 Instead, our quisling government has integrated itself even further into the machinery.
 If our citizens are exempt, it's because America can trust us to do all the necessary work of repression for them.
-Boris Johnson's pale sagging face presses itself against Donald Trump's pale sagging arse, until all those dimpled sheets of flesh melt into each other and become one.
+Boris Johnson's pale sagging face presses itself against Donald Trump's pale sagging ass, until all those dimpled sheets of flesh melt into one another and become one.

-In 2015, at the conference of a triumphant Tory party briefly keen to present itself as the party of sensible liberal moderation, she ruined the party by grimly announcing a new assault on some of the most vulnerable people on the planet, promising to close borders to refugees and ramp up deportations.
-As Home Secretary, she deported up to 50,000 students simply for having taken a test in conversational English, and her pet project was a fleet of vans painted with slogans borrowing the language of the National Front, to be sent to ethnically diverse areas of London.
+In 2015, at the conference of a triumphant Tory Party briefly keen to present itself as the one of sensible liberal moderation, she ruined the party by grimly announcing a new assault on some of the most vulnerable people on the planet, promising to close borders to refugees and ramp up deportations.
+As home secretary, she deported up to 50,000 students simply for having taken a test in conversational English, and her pet project was a fleet of vans painted with slogans borrowing the language of the National Front, to be sent to ethnically diverse areas of London.
 As PM, she's governed with all the same senselessness and caprice as her colleague across the pond, driven by the same ideological fanaticism.
-It's not just her handling of Brexit: take, for instance, her insistence that international students be included in migration figures, potentially bankrupting British universities out of nothing more than the petty hatred of a vicar's daughter for all those foreigners swarming outside her frilly curtains.
+It's not just her handling of Brexit: take, for instance, her insistence that international students be included in migration figures, potentially bankrupting British colleges out of nothing more than the petty hatred of a vicar's daughter for all those foreigners swarming outside her frilly curtains.